Benefits — 4 min

 Making the transition from contractor to employee benefits both sides, but this move also carries its share of challenges.
 Paying an international contractor is easier than onboarding an international employee, especially for companies with limited experience.

 Fortunately, Remote makes it easy to convert contractors to employees in countries all over the world.
-Our global employment and global contractor solutions let you decide what’s best for your business.
+Our global employment services and global contractor platform let you decide what’s best for your business.
 We can help you pay and manage contractors in minutes, and if you decide to convert them to employees later, Remote can help you make the switch easily and quickly.
 For payroll, benefits, taxes, and international compliance, Remote makes it simple.

 Subscribe to receive the latest